reik2k/kafka-definitive-guide/tests/chapter-tests/chapter-02-test.md

 [solution](../solutions/chapter-tests/chapter-02-solutions.md/#4.-b)-3.5.9)

+### Question 5

-### 5. In a ZooKeeper ensemble, how many nodes can fail in a five-node cluster while still maintaining quorum?
+**In a ZooKeeper ensemble, how many nodes can fail in a five-node cluster while still maintaining quorum?**

 A) 1 node
 B) 2 nodes
 C) 3 nodes